iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 Coming back to the accessory pouch, it is hands down my favorite part of this kit.
 I always harp on SUP bags having organizational pockets to store small accessories, and iROCKER has answered a prayer I didn’t even know I sent out.
 By including this convenient little pouch to carry all of the small pieces I can happily store all of the items I would otherwise lose track of like my leash, fins, or spare flip-locks.

 Another piece of this kit that fits nicely in the accessory pouch is iROCKER’s 12V Electric pump.
-We’ve liked this pump on it’s own over the past few years (it even holds a spot on our list of Best Electric Pumps for 2023), and we like it even more as ‘kit-included’.
+We’ve liked this pump on its own over the past few years (it even holds a spot on our list of Best Electric Pumps for 2022), and we like it even more as ‘kit-included’.
 It adds a significant amount to the overall value of the compact series, and is one of the only SUPs on the market to come with an electric pump (and a reliable one, at that).

 An alternative to including a portable battery as a standard piece of the Ultra line’s kit would be to offer it for discounted purchase when bundled with an Ultra SUP.
 That way, the choice is left to the consumer, rather than needing to raise the price for the entire line if the battery was included from the get-go.